 The Bottom Line

 TSA screening officers have been trained to help airline passengers go through the security screening process with as much dignity as possible.
 They are supposed to help you stand, walk and place items on the X-ray belt if you ask for help.
-If you ask for or must go through a pat-down screening, they will conduct this inspection away from public view if you ask them to.
+If you request or must go through a pat-down screening, they will conduct this inspection away from public view if you ask them to.
 You can ask for a security screening officer of your gender if you must undergo a pat-down.
-Unless unusual circumstances dictate otherwise, the TSA will honor your request.
+Unless extremely unusual circumstances dictate otherwise, the TSA will honor your request.